Studies of maturation evolution: Dyostem

 This natural humus enriches the soil, improves its structure, increases water retention, and helps prevent vine diseases — all in a sustainable way that respects the volcanic environment.

-As part of its commitment to sustainability and biodiversity, El Grifo has installed an insect hotel on its Masdache estate.
-Built with recycled materials from the winery itself, it serves...
+Committed to sustainability and biodiversity, at EL GRIFO we have created an insect hotel on our Masdache estate.
+This refuge, built entirely from recycled materials sourced from the winery itself—pallets,...

-Regenerative viticulture is an agricultural approach that seeks to restore and enhance the soil and ecosystem in vineyards.
+Regenerative viticulture is an agricultural approach that seeks to restore and improve the soil and ecosystem in vineyard cultivation.
 It focuses on sustainable practices that promote biodiversity.
-The techniques used are:...
+The techniques used...